 While you might work in different industries and have different goals, understanding challenges other marketers are facing means you can reflect and tackle them yourself, head on.

-In 2021, we surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
-What are the biggest marketing challenges in 2021?
+This year, we surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
+What are the biggest marketing challenges in 2022?
 You’re about to find out!

 Keep reading to learn: